Ecovillage - Get in on the Ground Floor!

 How do I participate?

-We're actively looking to network with folks interested in being residents of our first ecovillage.
-We'll be convening a meeting soon (hopefully December 2019), but first we need to gather information from those of you who are interested.
-You can share that info with us by clicking below!
+We're actively looking to network with folks interested in living in an ecovillage.
+First we need to gather information from those of you who are interested.
+You can share that info with us by clicking here!

 Want to Learn More?